ManaviSh/gym-foo/README.md

 This environment is meant to mirror an electric vehicle.
 This environment is designed for Reinforcement Learning purposes, thus it includes:
 1. States - output
-2. Rewards - putput for ...
+2. Rewards - output for ...
 3. Actions - input

 This is still in making, suggestions appreciated.